 Water backup occurs when the water around the foundation of your home exceeds the capacity of removal systems to drain it.
 It can occur from surface water seeping into foundation walls or sewer systems overflowing up through drains in the basement.

-Note: Homeowners policies and coverages vary by state.
-A Liberty Mutual representative will gladly explain the coverages provided by your policy.
+Note: Homeowners policies and coverage vary by state.
+A Liberty Mutual representative will gladly explain the coverage provided by your policy.